Gwindow/WhatAPI/Twinklebear Work Notes.md

 For comments.Userinfo what is the field userTitle for?

 in forum.thread.Author a field permissionId was marked TODO: remove.
 I removed it.
 What was it?
-It doesn't seem to be in the API response.
+It doesn't seem to be in the API response. in forum.thread.Author the field paranoia is commented out as causing a crash.
+Do we even care about this field?
+It seems kind of irrelevant to viewing a forum post.
+It'd be nice to know the paranoia level when viewing a user page though, i'll see if that field is there when I get to the user package.

 in forum.thread.Poll what are maxVotes and featured?